 In case you’re still wondering whether it’s a worthwhile purchase, we’re here to prove to you that it really is.
 It’s not the type of tool that you’ll need once a year for one class or one assignment – it’s an essential part of your kit and will help out a lot.

-Graphing calculators are commonly used in upper class math courses such as trigonometry.
-Graphing is a major part of math and teachers are encouraging the use of graphing calculators because it makes teaching and understanding graphs easier on the student, and can help save time.
+Graphing calculators are commonly used in upper class math courses such as trigonometry and algebra systems.
+Graphing is a major part of math and teachers are encouraging the use of a graphing calculator because it makes teaching and understanding graphs easier on the student, and can help save time.
 Consider a graphing calculator to be the oar in the math boat, you don’t need it for everything, but it certainly helps you get along faster.

-Graphing calculators are breaking out of the math classroom and are being used more and more in science classes, especially at the college level.
+Graphing calculators are being used more in science classes, especially at the college level.
 It is also common for students to take specialized sciences once they pick a major in college.
-Your child could probably plot some of the graphs by hand, but using a graphing calculator helps make things a little quicker so they can continue on with some of their other work, and progress further in their studies.
+Your child could probably plot some of the graphs by hand, but using a graphing calculator helps make things a little quicker so they can continue on with some of their other work.

 As mentioned above – even if your school provides graphing calculators for use in class, students are never allowed to take them home.
-Effectively you’re being taught how to solve problems using a calculator in class but when it comes to homework you’re going back to the drawing board.
-There’s no reason to hinder your child’s progress.
+Effectively you’re being taught how to solve problems using a graphing calculator in class but when it comes to homework you’re going back to zero.

-Studies have shown if they learn on a graphing calculator, students who don’t have one to do their homework with have shown a decrease in grades.
+Studies have shown if they learn on a graphing calculator, students who don’t have one to do their homework with, have shown a decrease in grades.
 Not the best outcome, huh?

-We don’t have to tell you how important the SATs are to your child’s educational future.
-The SAT’s are a score that are going to follow your child all the way to the college of their choice and may determine if they are even able to get into college.
-If your child has been using graphing in school, the odds are good that they are going to have to use graphing on their SAT’s and can be a valuable tool to have with them when they are ready to take the big test.
-Prepare for success.
+We don’t have to tell you how important the SATs are to your child’s education.
+The SAT’s are a score that are going to follow your child all the way to college and may determine if they are even able to get into college.
+If your child has been using a graphing calculator in school, the odds are good that they are going to have to use a graphing calculator on their SAT’s and can be a valuable tool to have with them when they are ready to take the big test.

 Selecting The Best Graphing Calculator For You

-When you are going through the process of making the best choice out of what is available on the market today, there are a handful of different things you’ll need to take into consideration, depending on who you’re buying it for and what kind of budget you’re working with
+When choosing the best calculator, there are a handful of different things you’ll need to take into consideration, depending on who you’re buying it for and what kind of budget you’re working with.

-Not only are you going to want to look at the overall capabilities of a specific device, but are also going to want to look at the build quality of the technology and the device itself, how advanced the special features included are, and whether or not this is going to prove to be as close to a “future-proof” device as there can be in our modern world.
+You are going to want to look at the overall capabilities of the graphing calculator, but are also the build quality of the technology and the calculator itself, how advanced the special features included are, and whether or not this is going to prove to be “future-proof”.

 If you are purchasing your first ever graphing calculator, things can quickly get out of hand – and it’s likely that you’ll find yourself frustrated and disappointed in the selection process.
 However, it can be simple and straightforward, especially if you pay close attention to the information, tips, and tricks provided below.

-Here are the things we take into consideration when reviewing graphing calculators:
+Here are the things we take into consideration when reviewing a graphing calculator:

 Pure Power Above All Else